1917–18 Ottawa Senators season

 The 1917–18 Ottawa Senators season was the team's first season in the newly formed National Hockey League (NHL) and 33rd season of play overall.
 The Senators, along with the Montreal and Quebec franchises of the National Hockey Association (NHA), voted to suspend the NHA and form the NHL.
-Ottawa would finish second and third in the first and second halves of the season, and did not qualify for the playoffs.
+Ottawa finished second and third in the first and second halves of the season respectively, and did not qualify for the playoffs.

 Regular season

 Frank Nighbor was in the Air Corps and did not rejoin the team until later in the season.
 Horace Merrill quit ice hockey prior to the season, but would eventually play in a few games for the team.
 Rusty Crawford played for the Senators until Nighbor returned.

 The Senators began their membership in the new NHL with a 7–4 loss to the Montreal Canadiens at The Arena in Ottawa on December 19, 1917.
 The game began with team regulars Jack Darragh and Hamby Shore holding out in a contract dispute.
 This would be resolved in time for the second period.
 By then, the Canadiens had a 3–0 lead and the Senators could not make up the difference.
 Joe Malone of the Canadiens scored five goals in the win.

-The team would record their first NHL win a week later on the December 26 on the road against the Montreal Wanderers.
-The Senators would then record their first ever NHL home win three days later against the same Wanderers.
+The team recorded their first NHL win a week later on the December 26 on the road against the Montreal Wanderers.
+The Senators then recorded their first ever NHL home win three days later against the same Wanderers.

 The Wanderers withdrew from the league six games into the season due to a fire burning down their arena, so that left the NHL with three teams, the Senators, Canadiens and the Torontos.
 Ottawa picked up Dave Ritchie and Harry Hyland in the dispersal of players.
-Hyland would become Ottawa's playing coach.
-Ottawa would finish third in the first half, and second in the second half to miss out on the playoffs.
+Hyland became Ottawa's playing coach.
+Ottawa finished third in the first half, and second in the second half to miss out on the playoffs.

-Cy Denneny would lead the team in scoring with 36 goals, behind only Joe Malone of the Canadiens in league scoring.
-Goaltender Clint Benedict would win all nine games for the team, and post a 5.12 GAA.
+Cy Denneny led the team in scoring with 36 goals, behind only Joe Malone of the Canadiens in league scoring.
+Goaltender Clint Benedict won all nine games for the team, and posted a 5.12 GAA.